smartcontractkit/external-adapters-js/packages/sources/por-address-list/README.md

 This document was generated automatically.
 Please see [README Generator](../../scripts#readme-generator) for more info.

+## Multi Chain

+This EA supports multi chain.
+To add another chain, include two new env variable {NETWORK}\_RPC_URL and {NETWORK}\_RPC_CHAIN_ID.
+Then use contractAddressNetwork in param to select the chain.
+If there is no match, it will default to RPC_URL and CHAIN_ID.
+For example, BINANCE_RPC_URL and BINANCE_RPC_CHAIN_ID can be selected by "contractAddressNetwork": "binance"

 ## Environment Variables

 | Required? |         Name          |                                                                       Description                                                                        |  Type  | Options | Default |